Robert de Brus, 6th Lord of Annandale: Family

 He had no children from his second wife Eleanor (died between 13 April and 8 September 1331).

 Ancestry

 In fiction

 He was portrayed (as a leper) by Ian Bannen in the 1995 film Braveheart.
 Braveheart portrays Robert de Brus as being involved in the capture of William Wallace in Edinburgh; as noted above Robert de Brus died in 1304 and William Wallace was captured on 3 August 1305 by Sir John de Menteith in Glasgow.
-Menteith was a son-in-law to Gartnait, Earl of Mar and Christina Bruce.
+Menteith was a son-in-law to Gartnait, Earl of Mar, and wife Christina Bruce.

 In Outlaw King, he is played by James Cosmo, who had a role in Braveheart as Old Campbell, the father of Wallace's childhood friend.
 In the 2018 film, de Brus is depicted as lamenting the disintegration of his relationship with Longshanks.